Use correct sitting posture to improve spine health

 Correct sitting posture is critical for long-term spine health.
-The anatomical components of the spine are extremely resilient, but years of sitting slumped in a chair or slouched over a steering wheel can exacerbate the natural degeneration that accompanies the aging process.
-This is particularly true in the cervical (neck) and lumbar (lower back) regions of the spine, both of which bear a great amount of upper body weight and are subjected to a wide range of stress-inducing movement.
-Eventually, years of wear and tear can lead to degenerative disc disease or osteoarthritis, which can, in turn, produce painful nerve compression through the development of herniated discs or bone spurs.
+The parts of the spine are extremely resilient, but years of sitting slumped in a chair or slouched over a steering wheel can speed up the natural degeneration that comes with age.
+This is particularly true in the cervical (upper) and lumbar (lower) regions of the spine, both of which bear a great amount of upper body weight and are subjected to a wide range of stress-inducing movement.
+Eventually, years of wear can lead to degenerative disc disease or osteoarthritis, which can, in turn, produce painful nerve compression through the development of herniated discs or bone spurs.

 How to use correct sitting posture to avoid back and neck pain

 This isn’t to say that using correct posture while sitting is a lifetime guarantee against spinal nerve compression.
-Indeed, nearly everyone will experience some form of spinal degeneration at some point, although not every degenerative spine condition will produce symptoms.
-Still, prolonged improper posture can hasten the degeneration of an intervertebral disc or a vertebral joint, which is why it’s best to follow these steps for correct sitting posture:
+Everyone experiences some form of spinal degeneration at some point, although not every degenerative spine condition will produce symptoms.
+Still, prolonged improper posture can hasten the degeneration of a spinal disc or joint, which is why following these tips can help promote the long-term health of your spine:

 - Back straight, shoulders back, buttocks touching back of the chair